Since version 2.8.0, in the Centreon Open Source suite, the Knowledge Base module allows you

-It creates links between hosts and services and specific procedure on Wiki.
+It creates links between hosts and services and specific procedures on the wiki.

 To make things more flexible, procedures can be associated with templates.